Unreformed House of Commons: Composition of the House

 It is a widely held view that the quality of members of the Commons declined over the 250 years before its reform in 1832.
 This view was one of the stimulants for reform.
 Sir John Neale could say of the county members in the reign of Elizabeth I: "It was not sufficient for candidates to belong to the more substantial families ...
 They usually had to show some initiative and will."
 In the boroughs, he wrote, "competition tended to eliminate the less vigorous, less intelligent and unambitious."
-This would not be accepted as a description of the situation in the reign of George III, when it was frequently said that the House of full of lazy time-servers, talentless dependants of peers, and corrupt placemen and government agents.
+This would not be accepted as a description of the situation in the reign of George III, when it was frequently said that the Commons was full of lazy time-servers, talentless dependants of peers, and corrupt placemen and government agents.

 The numerical dominance of country gentlemen pervaded.
 In 1584 they comprised 240 members in a House of 460.
 Two hundred years later this proportion had hardly changed, even though the social composition of Britain had changed greatly.

 The proportion of non-affiliated by blood members declined; sons or close relatives of peers rose at least fourfold.
 In 1584 only 24 members were sons of peers; by the end of the 18th century this number had risen to about 130 (out of 659, i.e. 19.7%), a fourfold rise in percentage.

 In the 18th century about 50 members held ministerial or similar government offices.
-These included some who today would be career civil servants: the Secretary of the Admiralty, for example.
-Other members were given ceremonial Court appointments, usually sinecures, as a means of ensuring their loyalty.
+These included some whom today would be career civil servants: the Secretary of the Admiralty, for example.
+Other members were given ceremonial court appointments, usually sinecures, as a means of ensuring their loyalty.
 These included such archaic posts as eight Clerks of the Green Cloth and a dozen Grooms of the Bedchamber, aside from clerkships in government departments, posts which usually involved no actual work.
 This was not necessarily regarded as corrupt – in an age when Members received neither payments nor pensions, a sinecure was regarded as a legitimate reward for service, but it also served to keep the recipient loyal.

 More clearly corrupt was the payment of secret pensions to Members by the Treasury.
 In 1762 sixteen Members were thus secretly in the pay of the government.

 Opposition rhetoric at the time, however, tended to exaggerate the corruption of the 18th century House of Commons and the extent to which governments controlled the House by corrupt means.
 John Brooke's studies of division lists led him to comment: "The majority of Members voting with Government held no office and did so through honest conviction."
 The lists show, he said, "that Members were given office because they voted with Government, not that they voted with Government in order to obtain office."
 As he points out, at a time when there were no formal political parties and hence no party discipline in the House, governments had to resort to other expedients to secure a majority and allow the continuity of government.